canonical/spread/README.md

 ## Passwords and usernames

 To keep things simple and convenient, Spread prepares systems to connect over SSH as the root user using a single password for all systems.
-Unless explicitly defined via the `-pass` command line option, the password will be random and different on each run.
+Unless explicitly defined either via the `-pass` command line option or via setting the cert field for the system.
+The password will be random and different on each run.

 Some of the supported backends may be unable to provide an image with the correct password in place, or with the correct SSH configuration for root to connect.
 In